 Short term intentions are to be fashionable and present a toned, sleek appearance, but the repercussions can include the development of Haglund’s deformity.
 This is a condition that leads to the development of a swollen, painful bump on the back of the heel.
 Since this tends to occur most commonly to women who frequently wear high-heeled shoes, the condition is also known as “pump bump.”

-Now, the height of the heels plays a role in causing the bump in the back of your foot, but the rigid backs many of these shoes have will also definitely ignite this.
+The height of the heels play a role in causing the bump in the back of your foot, but the rigid backs many of these shoes have will also definitely ignite this.
 This is one of the few foot problems that we can blame on the shoe and not your parents.

 The initial problem in this case is pressure and friction.
 A rigid shoe back will rub against the back of your heel bone (calcaneus).
 As a defensive measure, a bony enlargement starts to form on the calcaneus that develops into a spur that grows in the Achilles tendon.
 In a “between a rock and a hard place” kind of scenario, a fluid-filled sac or bursa appears at the shoe contact point.
 This will become inflamed and painfully swollen in response to its position between the bony growth and rigid shoe back.